+- Purpose

 - What am I trying to accomplish?

 - Questions

 - What question am I raising or addressing?

 - Am I considering the complexities?

 - Information

 - What information or experience am I using?

 - What information do I need?

 - Inferences/Conclusions

 - How did I reach this conclusion?

-- Is there another way to interpret the information?
+- Is there another interpretation?